d3x0r/srg2/README.md

 # Changelog
 - 1.0.1
+   - Allow blank string as salt.
    - Added tests to make sure the generator worked the same as the C version.
 Made some compatibility fixes.
+   - tested long streams of multiple blocks of bits; should be identifical to C version, but srg has a different default entropy.
 - 1.0.0
    - Initial version